In 2007, community leaders in Jacksonville sought us out to help close the opportunity gap. Since then, we've taught thousands of students.

 “[Jacksonville’s greatest opportunities have] been an infusion of people coming in that love Jacksonville and bring in new ideas, actually contributing in a way that one could conclude is for the most part positive,” said Nathaniel Glover, Edward Waters College President and Jacksonville’s first elected African American Sheriff.

-And over the last eight years, Teach For America Jacksonville has endeavored to attract and retain just those people, growing our enrollment over 50 percent, and continuing to bring passionate leaders, from Florida and beyond, to serve and lead.
-We have a network of change makers serving and leading in DCPS schools, in educational nonprofits, and in other sectors across the city, and we couldn’t be prouder to call Jacksonville home.
+And over the last 10 years, Teach For America Jacksonville has endeavored to attract and retain just those people, growing our enrollment over 50 percent, and continuing to bring passionate leaders, from Florida and beyond, to serve and lead.
+We have a network of changemakers serving and leading in schools, in educational nonprofits, and in other sectors across the city, and we couldn’t be prouder to call Jacksonville home.